 Going through a divorce is a stressful time for all parties involved.
 The divorce process can be lengthy, stressful, and unnerving since you might not know what to expect.
 One key component of divorce proceedings is the deposition.

 A deposition is used during the discovery phase of divorce proceedings.
 It provides the parties in the divorce with the ability to gain information relevant to the case.
 Depositions are conducted outside of a courtroom, but the information can be used at trial and a court reporter is present to record what happens.
 In a divorce deposition, it’s critical to obtain information that builds your case and gives you the best chance of getting what you want in the settlement.
-Prior to your deposition, one of our attorneys will likely ask you most, if not all, of the following questions depending on the nature of your case.
+Prior to your deposition, an attorney will likely ask you most, if not all, of the following questions depending on the nature of your case.

 2. Custody and child care.
 If there are children involved in the divorce, it’s critical to establish custody and visitation rights.
 Questions may include where the children will be while the other parent is at work or how they are going to care for them in their current living situation.
 The ultimate goal is to work towards the best outcome for the children.
 The situation may change drastically from how it was previously established while you were married and living together.